KiranKokateGitHub/Spam-Email-Detection_NLP_ML-Project/README.md

        * Stemming of words to their root form.

 These steps helped to standardize and clean the data, making it suitable for model training.

+## Modeling
+Various machine learning models were trained and evaluated to determine the best-performing algorithm for spam classification.
+The models tested include:

+* Support Vector Classifier (SVC)
+* Random Forest (RF)
+* Naive Bayes (NB)
+* Gradient Boosting
+* Adaboost
+* Logistic Regression
+* Bagging Classifier
+The text data was vectorized using methods like CountVectorizer and TfidfVectorizer.
+The dataset was then split into training and testing sets to assess model performance.